Scrivener, Stephen (2002) The art object does not embody a form of knowledge. Working Paper. Working Papers in Art & Design - Volume 2.

-This statement seeks to provide additional evidence of research significance and interconnectedness of outputs.
-Building on the 2002 IJDST paper, this paper makes explicit the claim that the proper goal of visual arts research is visual art.
+This paper makes explicit the claim that the proper goal of visual arts research is visual art.
 This claim is consistent with the view held by many scholars in the visual arts community, who see art as a form of research (cf. K. Macleod and L. Holdridge, Thinking through Art: Reflections on Art as Research, London: Routledge, 2006), but accept that research is an original investigation undertaken in order to gain knowledge and understanding.

 Biggs, M. A. R. (2004).
 Learning from Experience: approaches to the experiential component of practice-based research.
 Forskning-Reflektion-Utveckling.
 H. Karlsson.
 Stockholm, Swedish Research Council: 6-21.